 She lived in a spotlessly clean house and lived to a ripe old age, thus proving that the basic cleaning products she used were just as good at their job.

 With a few simple ingredients to hand, you can make your own multipurpose frugal cleaning products at a fraction of the cost and without polluting your home with harmful chemicals.

 The basic ingredients are:

-- White Vinegar excellent for killing germs, bacteria
+- White Vinegar – excellent for killing germs, bacteria and mould.

 A few basic frugal cleaning recipes